siriusphp/input/docs/02_Rendering_forms/100_Introduction_to_rendering.md

 To reach this goal the render process works like this:

-1. The renderer object contains a set of `WidgetFactories` which take a form element and generates an widget.
+1. The renderer object contains a `WidgetFactory` which take a form element and generates an widget.
 2. The widget created by the factory is a DOM-like object that has a string representation (through `__toString()`) and contains other DOM-like objects (the label, the input, the error message etc).
 The form itself is a widget that contains other widgets as its children.
-The widgets have a [jQuery like interface](../10_API/Widget.md) for manipulation.
+The widgets have a [very simple interface](../10_API/Widget.md).
 3. The form renderer has a collection of `Decorators` which receive the widgets for manipulation.
 A decorator can potentially return a different widget than the one it received it is capable of creating one so the decorators give you absolute flexibility on the end result of the rendering process.

 The `Decorators` and `WidgetFactories` are independent.
 Theoretically you can have decorators that can work with widgets produced by other widget factories.